 Whether you decide to go with a leave-in conditioner, hair oil, or a heat protectant, be sure you’re using at least one of these products when blow-drying your hair.(1)

 Next, apply a small amount of Butta Butta Cream to your hair.
 Do this by sectioning hair into 4-8 sections and combing it through for even application.

 Different types of oils can be used for various levels of porosity, and some people may choose not to use any oil at all depending on the natural amount their hair produces or the amount of oil that may already be in your leave-in.

 How do I test my hair porosity for the LOC Method?

-To check the level of porosity your hair has, you can place a clean strand in a cup of water, and if it floats then your hair has a low porosity level and if it sinks it has a high level of porosity.
+To check the level of porosity your hair has, you can place a clean strand in a cup of room temperature water, wait 5 minutes, and if it floats then your hair has a low porosity level and if it sinks it has a high level of porosity.
 This test does not always work because of different products that may be in your hair.
 Another way to tell is if you know how long your hair usually takes to dry.

 High porosity hair dries much faster than low porosity hair.If you find that only one type of oil does not do enough for your hair, you can mix oils to get the benefits from multiple kinds.
-The amount of oil you use in your hair may also depend on your hair type because 4c hair tends to be more dry and brittle than 3c.
+The amount of oil you use in your hair may also depend on your hair type because 4c hair hair tends to be more dry and brittle than 3c hair.

 Below is how to find your hair type and which oil you may use depending on your level of porosity: